DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   ``rte_security_session`` structure.
 That would allow upper layer to easily associate/de-associate some user defined data with the security session.

-* cryptodev: several API and ABI changes are planned for rte_cryptodev in v19.02:

-  - The size and layout of ``rte_cryptodev_sym_session`` will change to fix existing issues.

 * crypto/aesni_mb: the minimum supported intel-ipsec-mb library version will be changed from 0.49.0 to 0.52.0.